What is the color of honey? Does honey color determine its taste?

 Flavor described as strong can be perceived as unpleasant.
 Light-colored honey can only be tagged as bland at worst.
 So, to the regular consumer, most likely, it tastes sweeter than something more robust.

 What does Color tell you about its Quality?

 The quality of honey has several variables, including water content and nutritional value.
 The color can’t tell you much about its moisture content, but the level of moisture can affect its color in storage.

 Honey is known to degrade depending on its storage conditions.
 Honey with a higher level of moisture darkens after long-term storage.
 If the storage areas have high temperatures, the color darkens even further.

 Honey is, by nature, hydrophilic.
 It attracts moisture and will do so readily from the air.
 For these reasons, some beekeepers will invest in a drying room where they will try to dry out frames of honey before extraction.

 High moisture in honey won’t only affect the color but also the shelf life of honey.

 The other aspect of quality is nutrition.
-Studies have shown that that darker honey had higher antioxidant properties than lighter honey.
+Studies have shown that darker honey had higher antioxidant properties than lighter honey.

 Manuka honey, known for its hydrogen peroxide levels, is of a medium to dark amber color.
 Wild honey is also known to be dark and rich in health benefits.

-That doesn’t mean though that lighter honey offers no nutritional benefits.
+That doesn’t mean, though, that lighter honey offers no nutritional benefits.
 On a basic level, honey is simple sugars from nectar dissolved in a little water with traces of other elements.